gadyke/gadyke.github.io/index.md

 - **Houston, Texas**: Really?

 ### Accommodation
-We have the hotel to ourselves and some of the wedding party are staying there, but there's also plenty of other accommodation nearby if you'd like to stay the night and join us for breakfast the next day:
+We have the hotel to ourselves with fifteen double rooms and one single.
+We're aiming to house the wedding party, those with children and our families (in that order) but we'll fill up eventually!
+Luckily there's also plenty of accommodation nearby if you'd like to stay the night and join us for breakfast the next day - you'd be very welcome!:

 - The Lion, Waddesdon (~5 minute walk) - HP18 0JD
 - Hartwell House, Aylesbury (~10 minute drive) - HP17 8NR